Murder of Sydney Loofe: Trail's confession

 Trail made several, sometimes contradictory, confessions.
 Initially, he confessed from jail that he solely killed Loofe.
 Referencing the law of retaliation, Trail proclaimed his wish to be executed for Loofe's killing.
 In a subsequent confession, he alleged that Loofe died following a third date with Boswell on November 16.
 In a third confession, he claimed that the trio was to participate in a sexual fantasy where he would be with two women and that he would choke Loofe, but that Loofe accidentally died as a result.
 In a fourth confession, he recanted some of his previous confessions, claiming there were no such things as sexual fantasy or threesome but maintained that he accidentally choked Loofe to death.
 At some point, Trail told the FBI that his job was to make movies for special kinds of kinks; he was paid by people who wanted to see these movies, and he used their money to pay subjects such as Loofe, knowing full well that a choking kink can lead to death.
-However, some of Trail's confessions seemed credible to authorities, such as when he tipped them about the location where he threw Loofe's smartphone, leading the police to Wilber's Czech Cemetery where indeed they found her phone, driver's license, and credit card.
+However, some of Trail's confessions seemed credible to authorities, such as when he tipped them off about the location where he threw Loofe's smartphone, leading the police to Wilber's Czech Cemetery where indeed they found her phone, driver's license, and credit card.

 Trial

 Judge Johnson presided over the trial that took place in Wilber, NE.
 On June 11, 2018, Boswell and Trail were charged with murder in the first degree and improper disposal of human remains.
-A day later, the duo made their first court appearance, In July and August, prosecutors expressed their plans to seek capital punishment for Boswell and Trail, both of whom pled not guilty.
+A day later, the duo made their first court appearance.
+In July and August, prosecutors expressed their plans to seek capital punishment for Boswell and Trail, both of whom pled not guilty.
 The prosecution added conspiracy to commit murder to the list of charges pressed against the two.
 In June 2019, Trail pled guilty to just one of the charges, namely the improper disposal of Loofe's remains.
 At the end of June, a frustrated Trail lashed out at the court and the jury, proclaiming Boswell's innocence and cursing everyone before cutting his neck with what appeared to be a razor blade.
 Though his wounds were not significant, Trail missed a portion of the trial following his injury, due to his refusal to appear.